edouardor/pintoyo/README.md

 Pintoyo is an interactive web application that allows users to create unique spinning art by drawing on a rotating canvas.
 Users can customize the drawing color, spinning speed, and background color of the canvas.

+This project was created without prior JavaScript knowledge, thanks to the assistance of GPT-4.

 ![Pintoyo Screenshot](https://github.com/edouardor/pintoyo/blob/main/myCircleImage%20(5).png)

 ## Features